-13.6 No public speaking will be permitted at site visits unless the applicant or his professional representative is present and the Site Visit Chairman gives his consent.
+- 13.6 No public speaking will be permitted at site visits unless the Site Visit Chairman gives his consent.
 In such circumstances public speaking will take place in a publicly accessible location unless the applicant has given permission for the Committee and objectors to enter the site.

-Public speaking will be limited to not more than three minutes per contributor and contributions will be taken in the following order:-

-- From the applicant or his or her representative; - From one person raising points of concern; - From one representative of the Town or Parish Council (if applicable); and - From any ward councillor who is present.
+Public speaking will be limited to not more than three minutes per contributor and contributions will be taken in the following order:- . - From the applicant or his representative; - From one person raising points of concern; - From one representative of the Town or Parish Council (if applicable); and - From any district councillor who is present"